pathummadhusanka/HallEase/README.md

 - **Chore tasks**: Use `chore/<description>` for maintenance tasks (e.g., updating dependencies).
   - Example: `chore/update-dependencies`

-3. **Make a Pull Request (PR)**: Once your work is completed and tested, submit a pull request to merge your branch into the `develop` branch.
+4. **Make a Pull Request (PR)**: Once your work is completed and tested, submit a pull request to merge your branch into the `develop` branch.

 - All new development should be merged into `develop`, **not** `main`.
-- Ensure your PR description clearly explains the changes you've made.
+- Make sure to follow our [pull request template](.github/PULL_REQUEST_TEMPLATE.md) to provide all necessary information about your changes.
+This helps streamline the review process.

 By following this branching strategy and naming conventions, we maintain a smooth development workflow and ensure stable releases.